kartiklingayat/docker-cd-project/README.md

 This project contains a simple Flask application packaged inside a Docker container.
 The container also demonstrates **basic Linux commands** (as required in the assignment).
-The final Docker image is pushed to Docker Hub for public access.
+The final Docker image has been built, tested, and pushed to Docker Hub for public access.

 ---